 Keith Wallace, Founder

 The story of the Wine School begins with Keith Wallace.
 A man with deep convictions and even deeper knowledge, Keith has been the driving force behind all of the School’s classes and programs.
 Keith’s background includes stints as a hard-hitting journalist, executive chef, and winemaker in California and Italy.
 He is also the author of the book “Corked & Forked: Four Seasons of Eats & Drinks” (Running Press 2011).
 All of these life experiences have combined to make Keith one of the most unique and interesting educators in the wine industry.
 To be honest, he probably would be insufferable if it wasn’t for his charisma and off-color humor.
-If he ever took a vacation it would likely include hiking with his dogs, shopping at Reading Terminal Market, and listening to his latest collection of 80′s Boston punk rock.
+His wine reviews earned the top spot at the Wine Blog Awards in 2014.